kgodden/monty_hall_simulation/README.md

 # monty_hall_simulation
-Simulates the Monty Hall problem with 3 doors
+Simulates the Monty Hall problem with 3 or more doors

 The Monty Hall problem is a very (to me at least) counter-intuitive probability mind experiment which contorts my brain and fascinates me at the same time.
 I can just about understand the